caseyg/awesome/TOPICS.md

 *   [damonsk/onlinewardleymaps](https://github.com/damonsk/onlinewardleymaps) - OnlineWardleyMaps.com - Draw Wardley Maps in seconds using this free online tool

-## browser-extension

-*   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
-The official Web Clipper extension for Obsidian.

-*   [sindresorhus/refined-twitter](https://github.com/sindresorhus/refined-twitter) - Browser extension that simplifies the Twitter interface and adds useful features

 ## chrome

 *   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.